chrisdembia/yeadon/doc/index.rst

    releasenotes.rst
    apidoc.rst

-The README.txt contains installation instructions.
+The README.rst file contained in the source distribution contains installation instructions.

 This package was developed during the Summer of 2011 at the University of California, Davis, to aid with the bicycle research of Jason Moore and Dale